silnrsi/wstr/src/content/docs/scrlang/unicode/z-gongche-unicode.md

 lastUpdated: 2025-09-02
 ---

 The Gongche script is not yet in Unicode.

-One proposal for its inclusion has been submitted to the Unicode Technical Committee and WG2:

-- 2017-04-03 Proposal to encode characters for Gongche Notation in SMP — Eiso Chan, Wáng Xiǎolěi, Hóu Lè, Jerry You ([L2/17-087](http://www.unicode.org/cgi-bin/GetMatchingDocs.pl?L2/17-087))

 [comment]: # (end of intro)